International Yoga Day 2024

 Every World Yoga Day celebration till World Yoga Day 2023 has had a particular theme1.
 The theme of International Day of Yoga in 2022 is based on how Yoga has helped alleviate the suffering during the COVID-19 pandemic.

-What is the theme of Internation day of Yoga 2023
+What is the theme of International day of Yoga 2024

-The theme of international day of yoga 2023 is yet to be decided.
+The theme of international day of yoga 2024 is yet to be declared.

-What should you do on World Yoga Day 2023?
+What should you do on International Day of Yoga 2024?

 Yoga promoted overall health and well-being.
-World Yoga Day 2023 is the ninth occasion when the international day of Yoga will be celebrated.
+International Day of Yoga 2024 is the tenth occasion when the international day of Yoga will be celebrated.
 It is overall raising awareness about Yoga and the need for a general physical and mental well-being.
 There are multiple scientific studies that validate the positive impact of Yoga.
 World Yoga Day has helped create and raise awareness about Yoga.
 It also essentially has brought health and well-being in our daily conversations.
 Yoga is not just about having a toned body, but it is much more than that.
 The idea is to reinforce our efforts in staying physically and mentally fit.
 Yoga offers one such alternative.
 It is more about a commitment to ourselves to take care of our overall well-being.

 Why is 21st June the World Yoga Day?